rodralez/NaveGo/README.md

 ## Contributions

 We are looking for contributors for NaveGo!
-Since integrated navigation is a topic used in several fields (Geomatics, Geology, Mobile Mapping, Autonomous Driving, even Veterinary) we hope other communities than the navigation community compromise and contribute with this open-source project.
+Since integrated navigation is a topic used in several fields as Geomatics, Geology, Mobile Mapping, Autonomous Driving, even Veterinary, we hope other communities than the navigation community compromise and contribute with this open-source project.

 You can contribute in many ways: